caaromerogi/ProductAPI/README.md

 The following project was develop in C# using ASP.Net Core 6.
 Implements some patterns like builder, mediator, CQRS, Clean Architecture.

 ### How to run it?
 To run it you need to have the SDK of ASP.Net Core 6.
 Also, you need to change "ProductConnection" string in ProductAPI.Api\appsetings.json to your connection string.
-Once you have it, go to the file /ProductAPI.Infrastructure
+Once you have it, go to the file in command line /ProductAPI.Infrastructure
 ```
 cd .\ProductAPI.Infrastructure\
 ```